NVIDIA/DALI/docs/installation.rst

 .. note::

   CUDA 11.0 and CUDA 12.0 build uses CUDA toolkit enhanced compatibility.
-It is built with the latest CUDA 11.x toolkit while it can run on the latest, stable CUDA 11.0 and CUDA 12.0 capable drivers (450.80 or later and 525.60 or later respectively).
+It is built with the latest CUDA 11.x/12.x respectively toolkit while it can run on the latest, stable CUDA 11.0 and CUDA 12.0 capable drivers (450.80 or later and 525.60 or later respectively).
   Using the latest driver may enable additional functionality.
 More details can be found in
   |compatibility link|_.